GidonFrischkorn/AntiSaccade/README.md

 # Online Supplement: Is the Anti-Saccade Task a Valid Measure of Inhibition?

 This R package contains the data and code for the online supplement of the paper "Is the Anti-Saccade Task a Valid Measure of Inhibition?"
-The paper is currently under review.
+The paper is accepted for publication at the [Journal of Experimental Psychology: General](https://psycnet.apa.org/doi/10.1037/xge0001808).
 You can install the R package using the following code:

 ```r
 remotes::install_github("GidonFrischkorn/AntiSaccade")